m-edal/normet/README.rst

 Here are a few of the functions that normet implemented:

   - Automated machine learning.
 Help to select the 'best' ML model for the dataset and model training.
   - Partial dependency.
-Look at the drivers (both interactive and noninteractive) of changes in air pollutant concentrations and feature importance.
+Look at the drivers of changes in air pollutant concentrations and feature importance.
   - Weather normalisation.
 Decoupling emission-related air pollutant concentrations from meteorological effects.
-  - Change point detection.
-Detect the change points caused by policy interventions.
   - Causal inference for air quality interventions.
 Attribution of changes in air pollutant concentrations to air quality policy interventions.

 Documentation